 - marginal placenta previa: The placenta is at the edge of the internal cervical opening.

-Placenta previa is estimated to occur in 1 in 200 pregnancies.
+A “low-lying” placenta does not cover or touch the cervix, but is within 2 centimetres of the opening.
+Placenta previa is estimated to occur in 1 in 250 pregnancies.

 The causes and risk factors for placenta previa are: